Section A: Introduction

 4. Information collected from someone else

-If it is impracticable or unreasonable for us to collect the personal information directly from you, we may collect such information from agents, or from your family members or friends.
+If it is impracticable or unreasonable for us to collect the personal information directly from you, we may collect such information from publicly available sources, agents, or from your family members or friends.
 If you are not aware that we have collected the personal information, we will notify you of collection and the circumstances of collection, if we consider it is reasonable to do so.

 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 (No. 1) require us to collect certain identification information about you.
 We will collect personal information from third parties in respect of AML/CTF checks which are required to be carried out, under AML/CTF Legislation.